 - Accommodation in Kathmandu for 3 nights - twin/double rooms

-- Three meals per day during the walk in, and hot drinks (e.g tea, coffee, juices)
+- Three meals per day in the mountains, and hot drinks (e.g tea, coffee, juices)

 - Sagamartha National Park Fees

 - Climbing permits for Pokalde, Kongma Tse and Island Peak